mobilise-d/mobgap/docs/guides/project_structure.md

   Ideally this should be a reference and not a copy of the data!
 This allows to path the final object as a whole to helper functions, that e.g. can visualize in and outputs (see also this [Q&A entry](#q&a__other_paras)) These parameters should be documented under "Other Parameters" to not clutter the docstring.
-- Mutable defaults in the init are as always a bad idea, but in gaitlink we make specific exceptions.
+- Mutable defaults in the init are as always a bad idea, but in mobgap we make specific exceptions.
   See [this guide in tpcp](https://tpcp.readthedocs.io/en/latest/guides/general_concepts.html#mutable-defaults).
 - All methods should take care that they do not modify the original data passed to the function.
   If required a copy of the data can be created, but **not** stored in the object.